Tanyel-Bariser/Rock-Paper-Scissors/README.md

-Build and Run instructions for the Eclipse IDE are followed by Build and Run instructions for Command Line.
+Build and Run instructions for the Eclipse IDE are followed by Build and Run instructions for Command Line:

 BUILD INSTRUCTIONS FOR ECLIPSE IDE: